-Kebbi Govt. releases N274.4m for payment of students registration fees, scholarship, others - Nigeria Today
+Kebbi Govt.
+Releases N274.4m For Payment Of Students Registration Fees, Scholarship, Others - Nigeria Today

-Kebbi Govt. releases N274.4m for payment of students registration fees, scholarship, others
+Kebbi Govt.
+Releases N274.4m For Payment Of Students Registration Fees, Scholarship, Others

-Gov. Abubakar Atiku Bagudu has approved the release of N274.4 million for the payment of the students registration fees and scholarship to students in foreign institutions. .
-This is contained in a statement by Alhaji Abubakar Dakingari, the press secretary to the governor and made available to newsmen in Birnin Kebbi on Sunday.
-According to…
+It said the sum of N15 million was released to the ministry of information and culture for the purchase of a public address Van, funding of the cultural troupe and repair of operational vehicles.(NAN).

-The post Kebbi Govt. releases N274.4m for payment of students registration fees, scholarship, others appeared first on The Herald Nigeria.
+The post Kebbi Govt.
+Releases N274.4m For Payment Of Students Registration Fees, Scholarship, Others appeared first on leadership.ng.

 Do you something awesome to share with the world?
 Click here to share